 HUR SmartTouch equipped strength training equipment includes a power training feature that makes training for power clear and simple.

-Side-specific data and shows bilateral strength imbalances.
-This allows us to examine whether or not there are bi-lateral differences in both strength and power.
-This allows us to give a training program that might address power more on one side than the other if a discrepancy is found.
+Side-specific data shows bilateral strength and power imbalances.
+This makes it easy to design a training program that might address power more on one side than the other if a discrepancy is found.

 How to Maximize Power with Strength Training Programs for Older Adults